ajdhefley/test-suite/README.md

 ## Usage

-Instantiate the framework suite (`AngularTestSuite`, `NestJsTestSuite`, `e2eNestJsTestSuite`).
-The component type is required as an argument for Angular and Nest test suites, along with either`'component'` or `'service'` in the case of Angular.
+Instantiate the framework suite (`AngularTestSuite`, `NestJsTestSuite`, `e2eNestJsTestSuite`), the component type being required as an argument for non-e2e test suites.

-The suite object fully supports method chaining, with the following available:
+Method chaining is fully supported, with the following methods available:

 * addImports
 * addDeclarations